Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Details of the numerical analysis tools

 \subsection{Details of the time-averaging procedures in mode figures}

 Here we summarize the technical details of various averaging and smoothing procedures that were used in analyzing the data and producing various plots.
 All of the colored lines in Figures \ref{fig:M09.FR.r.a-diag}, \ref{fig:M06.HR.r.a-diag}, \ref{fig:M12.FR.r.a-diag}, and \ref{fig:M15.FR.r.a-diag} correspond to a specific mode, which is shown in the same color in all four panels of a given figure.
 Five of these lines correspond to the five modes with the highest time (after the first 30 orbits) and space integrated amplitude.
 Where applicable, an additional sixth mode that is classified as a global mode at some point during the simulation is also drawn.
 The data shown in these four figures are variance-weighted means (using the variance of a given quantity within a one-orbit bin; see Section \ref{sect:FFT}) of the data in the radial direction, $\pm5$ and $\pm30$ grid points for $r<1$ and $r>1$ respectively.
-Finally, the data is convolved with a symmetric triangular window in the time domain of width 20 orbits to suppress high frequency oscillations.
+Finally, the data is convolved with a symmetric triangular window in the time domain of width 20 orbits.
+This window function is chosen for its simplicity and to suppress leakage of power to high frequencies in comparison to a rectangular window.
+We also ran a few tests to examine the impact of various window functions as saw no appreciable difference.